IntelliFire-UofG/IntelliFireCore/tests/README.md

 This document outlines the test scenarios for the IntelliFire flame-detection car system.
 The tests cover functionality, integration, performance, and fail-safe behavior for each major subsystem.

+The testing stage was done on the last sprint of our ART (Agile Release Train)

 ---

 ## 1. Flame Sensor Array (LM393 via ADS1015)